 Leave out the whiskey, and it’s about the quality of the ingredients in a virgin old-fashioned.
 If you’re at a sober bar that carries non-alcoholic spirits like Seedlip, their spiced version is a solid alternative.
 Otherwise, try an herbal tea mixed with bitters and citrus for a similar flavor profile.

 5. Roy Rogers

 Shirley Temple fans have some competition with the classic Roy Rogers.
-Coke and grenadine topped with maraschino cherries make this a super sweet addition to your mocktail repertoire.
+Instead of Sprite, the Roy Rogers uses coke and grenadine topped with maraschino cherries.
+It’s a super sweet addition to your mocktail repertoire.
 Diet soda cuts the calorie content, but opt for craft cola if you’re at a bar with craft sodas.

 6. Ginger and Juice

 Non-alcoholic ginger beer is an excellent base for mocktails.
 Round out the spice with some sweetness and whatever juice the bar has available.
 Cranberry juice or pineapple juice work great.
 A ginger lemonade also sounds delicious if there’s lemonade available.

 Most cocktail bars will have a few simple syrup options behind the bar.
 Ask your bartender to hit your soda with a splash of flavored simple syrup, and it’ll be like sipping on an adult soda.
 Garnish the concoction with a sprig of mint or slice of citrus for the full effect.

 8. Virgin Piña Colada